 - a.
-The General Contractor shall furnish and erect one (1) painted sign, 4'-0" x 8'-0" in size, as shown on the last page of this Section and placed where directed.
-Sign shall have the following:
+The General Contractor shall furnish and erect two (2) Printed Banners, 6'-0" x 10'-0" placed where directed.
+Banners shall have the following:

-- 1) Name of Project
+- 1) Name of Project & Developer

-- 2) Name and Address of Architect
+- 2) Name, LOGO and Address of Architect

 - 3) Name and Address of General Contractor

 - 4) Name of Mechanical Subcontractor

 - 5) Name of Electrical Subcontractor

 - 6) Picture of Project (coordinate with Architect)

 - b.
 Post entire construction with DANGER and NO TRESPASSING signs to comply with safety and insurance regulations.

 - c.
 Keep premises clear and free from other signs or posters.

-- 4. TEMPORARY FIELD OFFICES
+4. TEMPORARY FIELD OFFICES

 - a.
 General Contractor shall provide and maintain in good condition, a painted weatherproof field office (adequate size trailer acceptable) for use of General Contractor and Architect's representative.
 Provide such building with heat, electric lights, telephone, locked doors, windows, table, and rack for Drawings.
-Building to remain property of General Contractor.
+Building to remain property of General Contractor. - b.

-- b.
 Electrical and Mechanical Subcontractors shall maintain similar field office, meeting requirements of previous paragraph, except provisions for Architect's representative not needed.

-- 5. TEMPORARY ENCLOSURES
+5. TEMPORARY ENCLOSURES